apiraino/apiraino.github.io/_posts/2019-08-17-rust-integration-tests-and-ci.md

 Things I'd like to improve in the future:
 - Ideally find a serious HTTP mocking library and remove the whole proxy crutch
-- Add a logging facility, I will investigate [log4rs](https://github.com/sfackler/log4rs)
+- Add a logging facility, I will investigate [log4rs](https://github.com/sfackler/log4rs), maybe [fern](https://github.com/daboross/fern)?
 - Improve the post-mortem reporting